 Alberici has continued to complain that her knowledge of economics is adequate.
 She has been extremely annoyed when such criticism comes from any Murdoch publication.
 But the fact is that she is largely ignorant of the basics of economics.

-Her incompetence is not limited to this one field alone.
+Her incompetence is not limited to this field alone.
 As I have pointed out, there have been occasions in the past, when she has shown that her knowledge of foreign affairs is as good as her knowledge of economics.

 After she was made redundant, Alberici published a series of tweets which she later removed.
 An archive of that is here.